shwetaubnare9/Credit_Card_Financial_Dashboard---Power-BI-Project/README.md

 1. Microsoft Power BI
 2. Data sources (PostgreSQL, Excel)

-# Credit card financial dashboard using Power BI:-
+# Credit card Revenue Analysis dashboard using Power BI:-
 1. Developed an interactive dashboard using transaction and consumer data from a SQL database to prove real-time insights.
 2. Streamlined data processing & analysis to monitor key performances metrics and trends.
 3. Shared actionable insights with stakeholders based on dashboard findings to support-decision -making processes.